-Transportation Investment Corporation (TI Corp), a provincial Crown corporation, is delivering and overseeing this \$1.377 billion Project.
+Transportation Investment Corporation (TI Corp), a provincial Crown corporation, is overseeing the delivery of the \$1.637 billion Project.
 The Project is being delivered under B.C.'s Community Benefits Agreement and the Project workforce is being provided by B.C.
 Infrastructure Benefits Inc.